 Accessibility statement for great.gov.uk

-This website is run by the Department for International Trade (DIT).
+This website is run by the Department for Business and Trade (DBT).
 It allows UK and international businesses to access services which make trade and investment to and from the UK easier.

 DBT regularly tests its online services to ensure they meet accessibility requirements.
 Our internal development teams test constantly and we had the whole website tested by external audit agencies.
 We want our whole website to comply with Web Content Accessibility Guidelines (WCAG) 2.2 AA as a minimum.

 We want all businesses and individuals to be able to use this website.
 This means you should be able to:

 - change colours, contrast levels and fonts